reem12345/Cell-Type-Specific-Graphs/README.md

 save_path_models: "model_checkpoints/"

 # Filename of the AnnData (.h5ad) dataset to use
-dataset_h5ad: "Kang.h5ad"
+dataset_h5ad: "Neurips_Data_Processed.h5ad"

 # Directory containing the precomputed graphs
 graphs_path: "graphs/"

 # Name of the graph file or prefix corresponding to the dataset (without extension)
-graphs_data: "Kang"
+graphs_data: "NeurIPS"

 # CSV file containing SMILES-based features for all drugs
 SMILES_feat: "SMILES_feat_all_datasets.csv"

 params:
   # Number of hidden channels in the GAT layers
-  hidden_channels: 64
+  hidden_channels: 128

   # Weight decay (L2 regularization) applied to the optimizer
   weight_decay: 0.00001